Breeding Location:

 Similar Species

-Great Crested Flycatcher: Ash-throated Flycatcher has smaller bill, white throat, and pale gray breast.
+Great Crested Flycatcher: Ash-throated Flycatcher has paler underparts, a white throat and pale gray breast, and a smaller bill.